Differential/accounts-entry/index.markdown

         someDefault: 'default'
 {% endhighlight %}

-*Note: don't set a signupCode unless you want to use that feature*
+*Note: don't set a signupCode unless you want to use that feature.*

 The default configuration includes: